Ongoing research

 Our ability to prevent and treat vision loss is closely linked with our knowledge of how eyes form, how they work and when and what is likely to go wrong.
 The availability of tissue to study during pregnancy and through adulthood is very limited.
 Our group is in a unique position, having access to eyes through resources such as the HDBR, a collaboration between our University and University College London, which collects samples from aborted embryos and foetuses with the mother's consent, and NHSBT.

 Our aim is to use these samples to understand how and when parts of our eyes form, function and interact, and look at the role of genes that cause loss of vision when faulty.
 This work commenced in 2011 and we have compiled images of and information on genes involved in the developing and adult eye, which we have reported in Mellough et al Development.
 2019 Jan 29;146(2): dev169474).
-Funded by BBSRC, we have completed this work at the single cell level, generating new insights into the location of retinal progenitor cells during early human development.
+Funded by BBSRC, we have completed this work at the single cell level, generating new insights into the location of retinal progenitor cells during early human development (Dorgau et al. Nat Commun.
+2024; 15:3567, Dorgau et al. iScience.
+2024; 27:109397).

 Biosciences Institute